The Best UK Specialty Coffee Roasters in 2024

 Assembly’s co-founder is Nick Mabey, the 2018 winner of the UK Roasters Championship.
 Nick was formerly the account manager and barista trainer at Assembly’s sister brand, Volcano Coffee Works, which is also based in London.

-The coffee can be purchased either online from their website or by visiting their various wholesale partners across the city.
+You can purchase the coffee online from their website or through various wholesale partners across the city.

 Assembly offers an impressive selection of single origin filter coffees from Latin America, Africa and Asia, as well as single origin espresso and a house espresso blend.